Project ImPACT (Improving Parents as Communication Teachers)

 (To include basic study design, measures, results, and notable limitations)

-The purpose of this study was to compare child and parent outcomes between the intervention group (now called Project ImPACT) and a community comparison for young children with ASD at baseline and 12 weeks.
+The purpose of the study was to compare child and parent outcomes between the intervention group [now called Project ImPACT] and a community comparison for young children with ASD at baseline and 12 weeks.
+Participants were either in the intervention group or services as usual comparison group.
 Measures utilized include the Social Communication Questionnaire (SCQ), the Social Responsiveness Scale (SRS), the Modified Checklist for Autism in Toddlers (M-CHAT), the Vineland Adaptive Behavior Scales, Second Edition (Vineland-II), the Center for Epidemiological Studies-Depression Scale (CES-D), the Parenting Stress Index-Short Form (PSI-SF), an evaluation report documenting ASD diagnosis, and video-taped parent intervention adherence.
-Results indicate significant improvement in child communication skills and a strong trend for parent intervention adherence for the Project ImPACT group from baseline to 12 weeks.
+Results indicate that there was significant improvement in child communication skills and a strong trend for parent intervention adherence for the intervention group from baseline to 12 weeks.
 Higher baseline parenting stress was negatively related to child social gains from baseline to 12 weeks.
-Limitations include lack of randomization, generalizability due to gender, small sample size, and a reliance mostly on parent-report.
+Limitations include lack of randomization, lack of generalizability due to gender, small sample size, and a reliance mostly on parent-report.

 Length of controlled postintervention follow-up: None.